Trump Just Took His First Steps on 'America First'

-Ending U.S. involvement in a trade deal
+Ending U.S. involvement in a trade deal+ READ ARTICLE

 President Trump took his first steps toward implementing his economic agenda Monday, signing an executive action removing the U.S. from a planned free trade deal and meeting with some of the country’s top business leaders.